jaggy/jag.gy.bak/source/_unlearns/01-chasing-shadows.md

 It came crashing down when I've started rushing in the ER almost every single month.

 And for what?
 Did I get what I sought out to be?
-Did I cast my shadow in from the the people I was chasing?
+Did I cast my shadow to those whom I chased?

-> No.
+> Of course not.

 In reality, I'm just a regular person obsessed with whatever the fuck it was.